-Strategy:

-Monitor groundwater quality in the district through well water sampling and analysis by: sample collection from an established network of wells annually, sample collection from special areas where contamination is known or suspected to exist, frequent sample collection from a network of dedicated monitoring wells, and from privately owned domestic wells.
+Strategy: Monitor groundwater quality in the district through well water sampling and analysis by sample collection from an established network of wells annually, sample collection from special areas where contamination is known or suspected to exist, frequent sample collection from a network of dedicated monitoring wells, and from privately owned domestic wells.

-Success Criteria:
+Success Criteria: 1.
+Collect samples from the statewide well network.

-- 1. Collect samples from the statewide well network. - 2.
-Collect samples from the monitoring wells network. - 3.
+- 2. Collect samples from the monitoring wells network. - 3.
 Collect samples from 400 irrigation wells in select counties. - 4.
 Collect samples from ENWRA monitoring wells. - 5.
 Collect samples from privately owned domestic wells. - 6.
 Provide resources to analyze irrigation water samples (collected by landowner or farm operator) for nitrate. - 7.
 Analyze data and prepare report to the Board and the public. - 8.
 Purchase equipment and maintain supplies for field sampling and the lab.

-Year Activity Who When Estimated Cost FY '24 Collect samples from statewide network wells.
-LENRD 7-23 to 6-24 \$90,000 2.
+Year Activity Who When Estimated Cost FY '25 1.Collect samples from statewide network wells.
+LENRD 7-24 to 6-25 \$50,000 2.
 Collect samples from monitoring wells.
 LENRD 3.
 Collect samples from 400 irrigation wells in selected counties to assess for nitrate and pesticide conditions.
-ENWRA/ LENRD Collect samples from ENWRA monitoring wells.
-LENRD Collect samples from privately owned domestic wells.
+ENWRA/ LENRD 4.
+Collect samples from ENWRA monitoring wells.
+LENRD 5.
+Collect samples from privately owned domestic wells.
 LENRD 6.
 Promote cost-share incentives for irrigation well owners and analyze irrigation water samples for nitrate.
 LENRD 7.
 Analyze data and prepare report to the Board and the public.
 LENRD 8.
 Purchase equipment and maintain supplies for field sampling and the lab.

 Year Activity Who When Estimated Cost

-FY '25 Continue LENRD 7-24 to 6-25 \$90,000
+FY '26 Continue LENRD 7-24 to 6-25 \$90,000

-FY '26 Continue LENRD 7-25 to 6-26 \$90,000
+FY '27 Continue LENRD 7-25 to 6-26 \$90,000

-FY '27 Continue LENRD 7-26 to 6-27 \$90,000
+FY '28 Continue LENRD 7-26 to 6-27 \$90,000

-FY '28 Continue LENRD 7-27 to 6-28 \$90,000
+FY '29 Continue LENRD 7-27 to 6-28 \$90,000

-FY '29 Continue LENRD 7-28 to 6-29 \$90,000
+FY '30 Continue LENRD 7-28 to 6-29 \$90,000

-Assistant Manager

-GIS Specialist

-Water Resources Technician

-Water Resources Technician

-Natural Resources Technician

-NRD Summer Intern

-NRD Summer Intern
+Staff Member Contributing to this Goal: Assistant Manager GIS Specialist Water Resources Technician Water Resources Technician Natural Resources Technician NRD Summer Intern NRD Summer Intern

-Objective: Protect municipal and domestic groundwater supplies groundwater quality and to people.
-Offer incentives to owners of abandoned wells to have them properly sealed and utilize state cost-share funds administered by the Department of Natural
+Objective: Protect municipal and domestic groundwater supplies